robsimmons/dusa/README.md

     a is { () }.
     b is { () } :- a is ().

+### Closed rules are create intersections

+This program has two solutions: one just containing `a is blue` and one just containing `a is orange`:

+    a is { blue, orange, red }.
+    a is { blue, orange, green }.

+The rules of forward chaining logic programming say that every rule that can fire must fire, and this program has two rules that can fire.
+If we imagine the first rule firing "first," it creates three possible consistent databases: the first just containing `a is blue`, the second just containing `a is orange`, and the third just containing `a is red`.

+- In the first database, where `a is blue`, there's only one valid way for the first rule to fire
+  again: choosing blue.
+Choosing orange or red will just invalidate the database.
+Therefore, we've gotten all the information we can get out of the first rule.
+The same is true for the second rule: choosing orange or green will invalidate the database, so we've gotten all the information we can out of the second rule.
+- Analagously, in the second database where `a is orange`, there's only one valid way for either rule to fire.
+- In the third database, where `a is red`, every way of firing the second rule invalidates the database.
+  Because every rule that can fire must fire, this means that the second rule requires us to invalidate the database where `a is red`.

 ## Open rules

-Open rules include a question mark as one of the choices, or after the last choice.
-The following rules are all equivalent, though only the first two are recommended.
+Open rules include a question mark after the last choice.

     a is { 1, 2? } :- b..
-    a is { 1, 2, ? } :- b.
-    a is { 1, ?, 2 } :- b.
-    a is { ?, 1, ?, 2? } :- b.

-If all premises of an open rule hold, then Dusa will try to evaluate program further with each of the listed attributes, but will also leave open the option that some other chain of reasoning might assign some different value to the attribute.
+If all premises of an open rule hold, then Dusa will try to evaluate the program further with each of the listed attributes, but will **also** leave open the option that some other chain of reasoning might assign some different value to the attribute.

+    color is { brown, blue }.
+    species is { dolphin, fish? }.
+    species is { bear? } :- color is brown.

+When evaluating the first rule, the color must be blue or brown: no other possibility is allowed when dealing with a closed rule.
+When evaluating the second rule, however, there are three possibilities: the species is dolphin, the species is fish, and the species might be determined later by some other chain of reasoning if we don't commit.
+And indeed, the third rule allows us to derive that the species is potentially bear if the color is brown.

+The program has five total solutions:

+- `color is brown`, `species is dolphin`
+- `color is brown`, `species is fish`
+- `color is blue`, `species is dolphin`
+- `color is blue`, `species is fish`
+- `color is brown`, `species is bear`

+If we'd made the conclusion of the last rule `species is { bear }` --- or, equivalently, `species is bear`
+--- it would require that when the color is brown, the species is bear, invalidating the brown+dolphin and brown+fish solutions.
+By leaving the third rule open, it didn't invalidate solutions where a different chain of reasoning had assigned a different species.

+### Open rules create unions

+The following programs all have exactly 3 solutions: `a is 1`, `a is 2`, and `a is 3`.

+Program 1

+    a is { 1, 2, 3? }.

+Program 2

+    a is { 1? }.
+    a is { 2? }.
+    a is { 3? }.

+Program 3

+    a is { 1, 2? }.
+    a is { 2, 3? }.

+Open rules have the effect of

+### Open rules for picking from a different relation

+A common pattern in Dusa is having closed rules where the domain of the rule gets repeated:

+    nameOf hero is { "Celeste", "Nimbus", "Luna", "Terra" }. nameOf sidekick is { "Celeste", "Nimbus", "Luna", "Terra" }. nameOf villian is { "Celeste", "Nimbus", "Luna", "Terra" }.

+Instead of having to repeat the list of names every time, it's desirable to have one relation describe the possible names.
+Using a closed rule will not work:

+    name "Celeste".
+    name "Nimbus".
+    name "Luna".
+    name "Terra".

+    nameOf hero is { Name } :- name Name.

+This program will try to force mutually contradictory names on the hero!
+That program is equivalent to this one, which similarly has no solutions:

+    nameOf hero is "Celeste".
+    nameOf hero is "Nimbus".
+    nameOf hero is "Luna".
+    nameOf hero is "Terra".

+Forcing incompatible names on the hero, as the last two programs did, will invalidate the database and prevent there from being any solutions.

+Using an open rule does allow us to separate the set of names from their assignment to characters:

+    name "Celeste".
+    name "Nimbus".
+    name "Luna".
+    name "Terra".

+    nameOf hero is { Name? } :- name Name.
+    nameOf sidekick is { Name? } :- name Name.
+    nameOf villian is { Name? } :- name Name.

+The rules above allow for any of the valid names to be given to each character, but also provide for the possibility that a different name will get assigned to the character.

+### Open rules don't provide extra information

 When Dusa considers the "question mark path" of a derivation, it does **not** treat the attribute as if it has some value that's not yet determined; instead, it treats the open rule as if it hasn't ever fired.
 To see why this matters, consider the following program:

-    a is { 1, 2, ? }.
+    a is { 1, 2? }.
     b :- a is _.
     a is { 3? } :- b.

 Procedurally, Dusa must follow three chains of logic.
 In the first chain of logic, Dusa derives `a is 1` as a fact, uses that to further derive `b`, and then considers the third rule, which opens up the possibility that `a is 3`, but this cannot be derived as it would conflict with the fact `a is 1`.
 In the second chain of logic, Dusa does the same thing, but for `a is 2`.

 In the final chain, if we acted like `a is ?` was true for an as-yet-unknown value, we'd be able to use that fact to derive `b` with the second rule and then `a is 3` with the third rule.
 That is **not** how Dusa works.
 In actuality, the third chain of reasoning will be rejected, because no subsequent reasoning will derive any no knowledge about the value assigned to the attribute `a`.

 ## Variables